 How can I protect my rabbits from Myxomatosis?

 Vaccinations are the most important of a package of measures you should take to protect your rabbits.

-RVHD 1 & 2 (Also known as VHD or RVHD or Rabbit Viral Haemorrhagic Disease) - Filavac/ Eravac Vaccine
+RHD 1 & 2 (Also known as VHD or RVHD or Rabbit Viral Haemorrhagic Disease)

-Your rabbits can currently be protected by injection anytime from five weeks of age, then a booster every 12 months against RVHD1.
-This is when it is part of the combined Myxo-RHD vaccine.
+Your rabbits can currently be protected by injection anytime from 7 weeks of age, then a booster every 12 months.

 How can pet rabbits catch RVHD?